A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Introduction

 \section{Introduction}

 In contemporary algebraic geometry there are a lot of 'descendants' of the classical Weak Lefschetz theorem (a rich collection of those, that includes the theorem of Barth on the cohomology of closed subvarieties of $\p^N$ of low codimensions, can be found in \cite{lazar}).
 Whereas for the 'ordinary' Weak Lefschetz theorem the Artin's vanishing yields a 'purely algebraic' proof (that works over an arbitrary characteristic base field $K$), the proofs of several other results are often somewhat 'topological', or use Hodge theory, or De Rham cohomology.
-These methods of the proofs restrict the results obtained to the case $\cha K=0$ (the literature for this case is so vast that the author will not attempt to mention all of these results).
+These methods of the proofs restrict the facts obtained to the case $\cha K=0$ (the corresponding literature is so vast that the author will not attempt to mention all of these results).

-In particular, one of powerful tools for studying these Weak Lefschetz-type questions for $K=\com$ (as shown in particular in \S9 of \cite{fulaz}) is the 'fat (multiple) hyperplane section' weak Lefschetz theorem formulated in \S II1.2 of \cite{gorma}.
-For a quasi-finite morphism $s:X'\to \com\p^N$ ($N>0$, $X'$ is a local complete intersection variety) and any small enough $\varepsilon>0$ it states that the lower homotopy groups of $X'$ are isomorphic to those of $s\ob (\com\p^{N-b}_\varepsilon)$, where $\com\p^{N-b}_\varepsilon$ is the $\varepsilon$-neighbourhood (in the sense of some Riemannian metric for $\com\p^N$) for the standard embedding $\gi$ of $\com\p^{N-b}$ into $\com\p^N$ ($0<b<N$) (cf. the caution below).
-Note that even the formulation of this statement requires some 'topology', whereas the proof given in ibid. heavily relies on the Stratified Morse Theory.
-Thus, both the formulation and the proof of loc. cit. are far from being 'algebraic' (and in the opinion of the author, the proof mentioned is very complicated, and is very long to write down in full detail).
+In particular, one of the powerful tools for studying these Weak Lefschetz-type questions for $K=\com$ (as shown in particular in \S9 of \cite{fulaz}; cf. also \S3.5.B of \cite{lazar}; the corresponding method was proposed by Deligne) is the 'fat (multiple) hyperplane section' weak Lefschetz theorem formulated in \S II1.2 of \cite{gorma}.
+For a quasi-finite morphism $s:X'\to \com\p^N$ ($N>0$, $X'$ is locally a complete intersection variety) and any small enough $\varepsilon>0$ it states that the lower homotopy groups of $X'$ are isomorphic to those of $s\ob (\com\p^{N-b}_\varepsilon)$, where $\com\p^{N-b}_\varepsilon$ is the $\varepsilon$-neighbourhood (in the sense of some Riemannian metric for $\com\p^N$) for the standard embedding $\gi$ of $\com\p^{N-b}$ into $\com\p^N$ ($0<b<N$) (cf. the caution below).
+Note that even the formulation of this statement requires some 'topology', whereas the proof given in ibid. heavily relies on Stratified Morse Theory.
+Thus, both the formulation and the proof of loc. cit. are far from being 'algebraic' (and in the opinion of the author, the proof mentioned is extremely complicated, and is very long to write down in full detail).